When your furnace won’t start, doing your own furnace repair in Booneville, Mississippi, can feel overwhelming.

 - Turn the knob to “pilot.”

-If you have gone through the list twice and the pilot light still won’t light or remain lit, call us at 662-269-8716 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 662-269-8716 for furnace service.

 Try turning on another gas appliance.
 If it doesn’t work, your natural gas service could be turned off, or you could be out of propane.

 Followed our troubleshooting guide but your furnace still won’t work?